Black Bird (manga): Plot

-Misao sees things that other people can't.
+Misao sees things that other people cannot.
 Normally, the monsters would do harmless things.
-But suddenly, on her sixteenth birthday, the creatures she sees take it farther by trying to kill her.
-She's saved by a childhood friend from her past, Kyo Usui, who just so happens to be a demon, or yōkai, as well as the clan leader of the tengu.
+But suddenly, on her sixteenth birthday, the creatures she sees take it further by trying to kill her.
+She is saved by a childhood friend from her past, Kyo Usui, who just so happens to be a demon, or yōkai, as well as the clan leader of the tengu.

 She finds out that she is the rare "Bride of Prophecy", also known as "The Senka" or "The Holy Fruit", and depends on Kyo for protection from those who wish to eat her for her blood, which gives the consumer incredible power.

 She further gets to know that marrying her brings immense prosperity to the whole demon clan of the groom and is thus the object of conflict among the clan leaders of different demon clans, who want to be her suitors.

 Kyo wants to marry her but to do so he has to put more than just his life at stake.
 Moreover, the "Senkaroku", or "Record of the Holy Fruit", restricts their love.